Standaa/disclose/README.md

 The contract is available on Rinkeby on the following address: __0xFBA7Bc3EA5A16246844D730a6168Af4A96373aA3__

-Thanks for Circom, SnarkJS for providing most of the tooling and for 0x and Coin list for providing an opportunity to try them out.
+Special thanks to Circom & SnarkJS for providing most of the tooling and to 0x and Coinlist for providing an opportunity to try them out.